Passport Service - FAQs

 Q. Can I submit my application at the public counter in the Passport Office?

-Q. I have applied through Passport Express.
+Q. I have applied through Post Passport.
 Can I make an appointment in Mount Street or Cork Passport Office?

 Make sure you choose the application channel that best suits your travel times before you apply.